 Mr. Jewik also worked as a patent examiner at the United States Patent and Trademark Office (USPTO) where he examined patent applications directed to superconductors, semiconductors, electroluminescent devices and materials, and circuit boards.

 Prior to entering the field of law, Mr. Jewik worked as a process and co-op engineer at IBM Corporation, where he worked in semiconductor manufacturing, circuit board manufacturing and high density magnetic disk research.

 Mr. Jewik frequently writes and speaks on different topics in the law.
 He was recommended by Legal 500 US for Patent Prosecution in 2015 and the three years immediately preceding.
-Mr. Jewik was also recognized as an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
+Mr. Jewik was also recognized as an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.